taivox/blog/README.md

 }
 ```

-#### Google Artifact Registry remote repository configuration
+### Google Artifact Registry Remote Repository Configuration

-We implemented Google Cloud's Artifact Registry to establish remote repositories that function as proxies for Docker Hub:
+For Google Cloud environments, we configured Artifact Registry to establish remote repositories functioning as proxies for Docker Hub:

 ```terraform
 # Create a remote repository configuration in Google Artifact Registry